aharotias2/musectory/README.md

 # Tatam

-A simple GTK+3 music player written in vala
+A simple GTK+3 music player written in vala.

 ## Requirements